 Asking for feedback about the product and engaging with responses.
 Recovery emails are a valuable strategy for initiating customer development conversations, giving you the qualitative data you need to make improvements to your product while making your customer feel ownership of your app.

 Personalizing the email as much as possible.
 You aren't a robot - don't come across like one.
-Thank your users for their continued loyalty and make sure to include their name and some recognition of their time spent using your product at a minimum.
+Use personalized email templates to thank your users for their continued loyalty and make sure to include their name and some recognition of their time spent using your product at a minimum.

 A high level of customer service can turn a cancellation into a conversation.
 If a customer is unsatisfied, it's not always because your product isn't delivering value.
 Your customer might just be in the wrong plan.
 Even if they decide to stop using your product, you've heard valuable feedback that would otherwise be lost.